 Can I get tutoring help online, by phone, or by email?

-Cascadia College participates in the Western E-Tutoring Consortium, which offers online tutoring in most subjects and is free to all currently enrolled students.
-You can access this service at http://etutoring.cascadia.edu.
-The Learning Center does not offer tutoring by phone or email.
+Cascadia College participates in the Western E-Tutoring Consortium (WeTC), which offers online tutoring in most subjects and is free to all currently enrolled students.
+You can access this service at eTutoring.
+The Bock Learning Center does not offer tutoring by phone or email.

 Where are you located?

-Logging-in allows us to track usage of the center: the days, weeks and hours students are using our services, the courses that bring you to us, and the total number of students using the Center during a given quarter.
-These numbers help us secure funding to keep the center running, determine when and how to schedule our tutors, and develop other learning assistance programs like workshops and Supplemental Instruction (SI).
+Sign-ins allow us to track usage of the Bock Learning Center the days, weeks and hours students are using our services, the courses that bring you to us, and the total number of students using the Center during a given quarter.
+These numbers help us secure funding to keep the center running, determine when and how to schedule our tutors, and develop other learning assistance programs like workshops and Guided Study Sessions (GSS).

 What kind of help do tutors provide?

-Tutors work with students individually and in small groups, and each session is tailored to the specific needs and questions of the individual.
-While our tutors are knowledgeable they are not experts, so helping students may mean that they work alongside them to review notes and the textbook.
+Each tutoring session is tailored to the specific needs and questions of the individual student.
+While our tutors are knowledgeable, they are not experts, so helping students may mean that they work alongside them to review notes and the textbook.